 "Places like Texas are still winning because you can make a really good living here and home prices are still reasonable."

 Think Realty wants you to stay ahead of the competition, so we compiled a list of predictions and trends for 2018 real estate.
-Predictions were gathered from Think Realty coaches, industry influencers, and other credible sources to ensure you are making the best possible decisions for you and your real estate investing business.
+Predictions were gathered from Think Realty Resident Experts, industry influencers, and other credible sources to ensure you are making the best possible decisions for you and your real estate investing business.

 Real Estate Investors a Major Force